The Tube has been at the heart of London’s history for over 150 years. But do you know which is the deepest station? 🤓 Or the shortest journey? 😏

 The tracks used by the Circle line were run by the Metropolitan Railway and District Railway, two companies who couldn’t agree on how to run the line.
 Their differences initially meant that District Railway ran the clockwise trains and Metropolitan Railway, the anti-clockwise trains.

-In December 2009, the Circle line was broken and replaced by an end-to-end service between Hammersmith and Edgware Road, via Aldgate.
+Then in December 2009, the Circle line was broken and replaced by an end-to-end service between Hammersmith and Edgware Road, via Aldgate.

 Key Circle line dates